 An undergraduate degree will give you a good foundation of knowledge in the main areas of international business.
 You might study modules on economics for business, responsible business, public relations, consumer behaviour, human resource management, organisational behaviour, global communications, and crisis management.
 The majority of undergraduate degrees will be designed to suit those who have little experience of the subject area, as well as those who have previously studied or worked within the discipline.
 All of the modules will aim to encourage your professional development, preparing you for your future career.
 Your degree will be delivered through lectures and tutorials, as well as incorporating practical sessions.
 Assessment methods could include written work, group projects, presentations and a final major research project.

 The entry requirements for your international business degree will depend on where you choose to study.
 They will also be influenced by the level of study for which you are applying.
 An undergraduate degree might require you to have a background in business.
 If you do not have a strong background in this area, but can prove that you are passionate about international business, some universities might still consider your application.
-For a postgraduate degree, most universities will expect you to have an undergraduate degree in international business, business, or a closely related subject.

 Typical Entry Requirements